What Ketamine Is

 Clinical Research on Ketamine

-The clinical evidence for ketamine's antidepressant effects is substantial and replicable — arguably more robust in aggregate than psilocybin, simply because research has been ongoing since the 1990s.
+The clinical evidence for ketamine's antidepressant effects is substantial and replicable, arguably stronger in aggregate than psilocybin, simply because research has been ongoing since the 1990s.
 Multiple meta-analyses confirm rapid, significant antidepressant and anti-suicidal ideation effects in treatment-resistant patients.
 The challenge is durability: antidepressant effects typically last days to weeks rather than months, and repeated dosing raises tolerance and dependence concerns.

 Research on whether the psychedelic experience itself contributes to antidepressant effects (beyond the neuroplasticity mechanism) is ongoing and contested.
 Some studies suggest the dissociative experience contributes; others suggest the biological mechanism is sufficient.
 This has direct implications for the role of set, setting, and integration in ketamine therapy.